williamfsca/remove-urls-k-attack-gsc/README.md

    - Go to the Google Search Console page where you want to remove URLs.
    - Click the bookmarklet you saved.
    - Enter the URLs you want to remove, one per line.

+## Acknowledgments

+I would like to thank [seoutopico](https://gist.github.com/seoutopico) for their inspiration to this code.
+Their work provided valuable guidance in developing this bookmarklet.